Magdalena HoldarSenior lecturer, associate professor

 About me

-Magdalena Holdar is senior lecturer of Art History and Curatorial Studies at the Department of Culture and Aesthetics.
-She is Head of Curating, Director of the Curatorial MA Programme, and Director of Studies in Art History.
+Magdalena Holdar is associate professor of Art History and Curating at the Department of Culture and Aesthetics.
+She is Head of Curating, Director of the Curatorial MA Program, and Director of Studies in Art History.

 Teaching

-I have been teaching courses and supervised students on all levels including PhD candidates since 2005, at Stockholms University but also at Södertörn University College and Konstfack University College of Arts, Crafts and Design.
-Between 2007 and 2014 I was Director of the two-year international Master's programme Curating Art, an education I remain engaged in through teaching and supervision of theses.
-In 2014 I taught a course at Amherst College, in close collaboration with the Mead Art Museum.
-The semester in Amherst was part of the STINT programme Teaching Sabbatical (prev Excellence in Teaching).
+I have been teaching courses and supervised students on all levels including PhD candidates since 2005, at Stockholm University but also at Södertörn University College and Konstfack University College of Arts, Crafts and Design.
+I have been working with the two-year international Master's program Curating Art, also in the capacity as Head of Program.

 Research